-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: Assessment System Need: Students who are in need of additional supports as identified by the diagnostic and formative assessments Scope: The unduplicated students are specifically identified to determine needed supports, but all students are given the assessments and receive intervention if they are identified as needing additional supports as well.
-Historically, data trends demonstrate that Ballard's SED students are identified on these assessments as needing additional support and access intervention services, at a rate that is roughty twice that of non- SED students. % of unduplicated students meeting or exceeding standards on the CAASPP ELA and Math matches the rate for non-duplicated students.
+- 1 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: Assessment System Need: Students who are in need of additional supports as identified by the diagnostic and formative assessments Scope: The unduplicated students are specifically identified to determine needed supports, but all students are given the assessments to determine if they receive intervention because they are identified, via the assessments, as needing additional supports.
+There is substantial research, including research from the National Center for Education Evaluation (NCEE) and California Department of Education (CDE), indicating that timely identification and responsive interventions significantly enhance the academic progress of % of unduplicated students meeting or exceeding standards on the CAASPP ELA and Math matches the rate for non-duplicated students.
 As well, % of SED students that are meeting or exceeding standards on formative assessments such as the STAR 360

-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide Schoolwide reading and STAR 360 math.
-1.3 Action: Interventions (academic supports) Need: Students who are in need of additional supports as identified by the diagnostic and formative assessments (action 1.2) Scope: LEA-wide Schoolwide The unduplicated students are specifically identified to determine needed supports, but all students are given the assessments and receive intervention if they are identified as needing additional supports as well.
-Historically, data trends demonstrate that Ballard's SED students access intervention services at a rate that is roughly twice that of non-SED students. % of unduplicated students meeting or exceeding standards on the CAASPP ELA and Math.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide English Learners (ELs) and Unduplicated Pupils (UDP).
+Historically, data trends demonstrate that Ballard's UDP students are identified on these assessments as needing additional support and access intervention services, at a rate that is roughly three times that of non-UDP students. reading and STAR 360 math.
+1.3 Action: Interventions (academic supports) Need: Students who are in need of additional supports as identified by the diagnostic and formative assessments (action 1.2) Scope: LEA-wide The unduplicated students are specifically identified through the school-wide assessments (1.2) to determine needed supports, but all students are given the assessments and receive intervention if they are identified as needing additional supports as well.
+Interventions include individual and small group, targeted instruction in ELA and math.
+Historically, data trends demonstrate that Ballard's UDP students access intervention services at a rate that is roughly three times that of non-UDP students. % of unduplicated students meeting or exceeding standards on the CAASPP ELA and Math.
 As well, % of SED students that are meeting or exceeding standards on formative assessments such as the STAR 360 reading and STAR 360 math.